 Covid-19: What are the latest changes to the travel rules?

-Transport Secretary Grant Shapps has announced major changes to the Covid travel restrictions.

-The Cabinet minister said: "We're helping reunite people living in the US and European countries with their family and friends in the UK."
+Covid travel restrictions have seen major changes, with fully vaccinated people from the US and EU able to enter England without isolating.

-Currently, only travellers who have received two doses of a vaccine in the UK are permitted to enter the UK from an amber country - such as the US and most of the EU - without self-isolating for 10 days, except those returning from France.
+Previously, only travellers who had received two doses of a vaccine in the UK were permitted to enter the UK from an amber country - such as the US and most of the EU - without self-isolating for 10 days, except those returning from France.

-Quarantine will be waived for fully vaccinated travellers from the US and much of Europe arriving in England.
+Quarantine was waived for fully vaccinated travellers from the US and much of Europe arriving in England.

-It means trips to England will be viable for millions of people in those countries, boosting UK travel and tourism firms.
+It means trips to England are viable for millions of people in those countries, boosting UK travel and tourism firms.

 On Monday August 2 at 4am.